dominiksalvet/afc-scout/readme.md

 ## Usage

-To dump the most interesting ACPI address range, use:
+To dump the most interesting ACPI address ranges, use:

 ```sh
 sudo afc-scout